A guide to local SEO for multiple locations

 Top tips and things to avoid

 • Encourage local reviews: authentic reviews from people who live in that area are a fantastic signal to send to future customers and search engines.
+Engaging with these reviews also builds relationships with your customers and shows that you care about their satisfaction.

 • Use a single domain: as mentioned, search engines like order and structure so having one domain that has relevant location-based URLs that sit under it is far more organised than several websites targeting locations.